 Now that you have a better idea of what kind of internship you’re looking for, check out the resources below to jump-start your search:

-- Network – start connecting with people who work in your areas of interest (career field, company, or industry) and ask for an informational interview.
+- Network.
+Start connecting with people who work in your areas of interest (career field, organization, or industry) and ask for an informational interview.
 Networking is the best way to learn about careers and companies and actually land an internship.